BTembo/climate_change_impacts_zambia/README.md

 # climate_change_impacts_zambia

-This project is about impact of climate change on Zambia's economy.
+This project is about impacts of climate change on Zambia's economy.